 Hiking/Walking Allowed: Yes.

-Cross-Country Skiing: Yes.
-And snowshoeing.
+Cross-Country Skiing/Snowshoeing: Yes.

 Pets Allowed: Yes, dogs can be off-leash.
 Horses are allowed, except on boardwalks and bridges.

 Built on Former Railroad: A section of one trail was built on an old trolley bed, another section the towpath for the Erie Canal.

 Special Instructions/Information: Dogs can be off-leash.
 Friends of Great Bear Recreational Area website.
 Horses are allowed, except on boardwalks and bridges.
 For the winter season, effective December 1st – during the Winter xc-skiing and snowshoeing season, the landowners require no horses and bicycles when there is snow, ice, mud or poor ground conditions.

 Newer map from their trail marker maps: